 Archive for the ‘Manhattan’ Category

-This broadcast of the Abyssinian Baptist Church Choir & Chamber Orchestra honors the men & women killed or injured in the Metro North derailment.
+This exclusive broadcast of the Abyssinian Baptist Church Choir & Chamber Orchestra honors the men & women killed or injured in the Metro North derailment in 2013.
 Donna Smith, a volunteer fire chaplain, was on her way to hear The Messiah.
 Jim Lovell was on his way to help with setting up the Christmas tree at Rockefeller Center.
 Also killed was Kisook Ahn, a nurse, and James M. Ferrari.
 More than 60 were injured.